 Coordinate the tax benefits

-When saving and then paying for college is the goal, you need to take advantage of any tax benefit you can.
+When saving and paying for college is the goal, you need to take advantage of any tax benefit.
 A mixture of 529 distributions along with tax credits does help.

-The first step is reviewing the income thresholds for the respective credit or deduction.
+The first step is reviewing the respective credit or deduction income thresholds.
 If your income is slightly above the threshold level, it may pay to increase retirement plan, HSA, or FSA contributions.
 Kicking in a few additional retirement or health savings dollars to gain a tax credit is a good trade-off.

-An HSA, FSA, or other benefit deduction is generally selected during open enrollment periods.
+An HSA, FSA, or other benefit deduction is generally selected during open enrollment.
 Figuring out your taxable income that far into the future is difficult, but it’s worth the extra work effort to make these projections.

 A 529 and AOTC – where the tax magic happens